-The golfer who has difficulty making and committing to decisions on the course will not achieve a Champions status, regardless of how well the physical skills have been developed.
+The golfer who has difficulty making and committing to decisions on the course will not achieve a Champions status, regardless of how well their physical skills have been developed.
+Staying relaxed yet fiercely competitive is tough to balance.

 …your ability to maintain the proper level of arousal for competition.
-Competitive golf requires a higher level of arousal than does competitive bass fishing or skeet shooting; it requires a lower level of arousal than does rugby, soccer, boxing or most any other contact sport.
-For peak performance in any sport, you must maintain the appropriate level of arousal during competition
+Competitive golf requires a higher level of arousal than does competitive bass fishing or skeet shooting; it requires a lower level of arousal than rugby, soccer, boxing or most any other contact sport does.
+For peak performance in any sport, you must maintain the appropriate level of arousal during golf competition.

 Keep in mind that through the round your level of arousal should fluctuate between 4 and 6.
 Putting around a 4 allows optimum use of your fine motor skills.
 Driving the ball around a 6 allows fluid exertion and control over larger muscles without over-hitting.